BiG-SCAPE / CORASON tutorial

 Example dataset

-The example dataset consists of three parts: a set of genomes (includes a single cluster from MIBiG), a set of GenBank files (selected clusters predicted from the set of genomes) and the TauD sequence from a Streptomyces genome (NRRL B-1347).
+The example dataset consists on three parts: a set of genomes (includes a single cluster from MIBiG), a set of GenBank files (selected clusters predicted from the set of genomes) and the TauD sequence from a Streptomyces genome (NRRL B-1347).

 Download and execute the following script to obtain the files: